Salton Sea Revisited

 ︎Deadline to order for the holidays is 1 December.

-︎In addition to the individual timelapse images, a limited special edition of 11 of Salton Sea Revisited (the sliced collage) is available in 10” x 6” chromogenic print on Kodak metallic paper signed and numbered on verso (2 of 11 left).
+︎In addition to the individual timelapse images, a limited special edition of 11 of Salton Sea Revisited (the sliced collage) is available in 10” x 6” chromogenic print on Kodak metallic paper signed and numbered on verso (SOLD OUT).
 52 of the timelapse photographs were used to create this image.
 This work has been published, exhibited, awarded, and is in private collections.
 I developed this style of photography between 2008-2012, and no longer create work in this style as it has been extensively copied by others.

 Also available in the sizes below.
 Message me if interested.